JuddBaconawa/CurrencyConverter/README.md

 This project is created to demonstrate fundemental Java skills of the following:
-  -takes an input double data type which is then multiplied or divided by the value of the second currency - value
+  -takes an input double data type which is then multiplied or divided by the value of the second currency to come up with the answer
+  -ehhhh